-The ethos of the American Cowboy is beloved around the world – it has endured for over a century because of what cowboy culture represents: timeless values, a simpler way of life, connection to the land and authenticity.
-Traditional Cowboy Arts Association (TCAA) members are real Cowboy’s – they are the living tradition themselves dedicated to preserving and promoting the skills of saddle making bit and spur making, silversmithing and rawhide braiding and, the role of these traditional crafts in the cowboy culture.
-The TCAA’s mission is to ensure and enhance the legacy of Traditional Cowboy Arts through education, communication and interactive experiences.
+The American Cowboy is beloved around the world – as an icon they have endured for over a century because of what cowboy culture represents: timeless values, a simpler way of life, connection to the land and authenticity.
+Members of the Traditional Cowboy Arts Association (TCAA) are real cowboys – they embody the best of cowboy traditions and are dedicated to preserving and promoting the skills of saddlemaking, bit and spur making, silversmithing and rawhide braiding.
+The TCAA’s mission is to preserve and promote their disciplines and the role of these traditional crafts in the cowboy culture of the West through education and exhibition.
+The National Cowboy & Western Heritage Museum is proud to partner with the TCAA to showcase the best examples of their art in this uniquely Western sale and exhibition.

 The National Cowboy & Western Heritage Museum is excited to partner with the Traditional Cowboy Arts Association to showcase the best in Western bits, spurs, rawhide braiding, saddlery and silverwork.
 We look forward to seeing you here.
 If you are unable to attend, proxy bidding is available by contacting Trent Riley at firstname.lastname@example.org